thaeli/docs-test/volunteer-policy.md

     * [Staff Reporting](mailto:staffreports@magfest.org)

-* If youâ€™d like to familiarize yourself with our reporting process, please read it here.
+* If you'd like to familiarize yourself with our reporting process, please read it here.

 **Communications ****Code of Conduct**